Ircam-WAM/timeside-sdk-js/README.md

 }))
 ```

-## Initialize on the browser
+### Initialize on the browser

-Initialize a raw api to make login, refreshToken API calls.
+Initialize a raw client to make raw calls (login, refreshToken etc..).

 ```javascript
 import {